loganrios/book1/_chapters/01-whiteglove.md

 "Mr. Cunningham!
 Great to see you again."
 Max flashed what ideally should've passed for a welcoming grin and offered his right palm.
 "Sorry, I'm a little sweaty, but I think we've got a great final report for you today."

 "I'll pass, but thank you, son."
 Jasper Cunningham, Supervisor of the Midwestern Piracy and Intellectual Property Theft division at the FBI, gently brushed Max's hand away and adjusted his hefty weight in the undersized office chair.
 "I won't lie and say that I don't have some... well, great expectations for your report.
-Might without saying, but some the higher-ups were getting antsy about an external audit lasting as long as this one.
+Might go without saying, but some the higher-ups were getting antsy about an external audit lasting as long as this one.
 But I told em, I said you can't make a good brisket faster just by turning up the heat."

 "And we certainly appreciate your incredible support when it comes to both administrative advocacy and ground-level access."
 Edgar subtly flashed his cufflinks as he rubbed his chin.
 "You seem to know exactly what helps these audits go well."